-BIO 120 (formerly MAS 111) Microbiology The student will be familiar with the fundam
+BIO 120 (formerly MAS 111)

+Microbiology

 The student will be familiar with the fundamentals of Microbiology for Health Careers.
 This subject is essential to understanding how to prevent the transmission of disease-producing microorganisms.
 Knowledge of how these microorganisms exist, grow, and multiply provide a basis upon which to learn techniques for the prevention and control of disease.